How We Fight Hunger

 Nourishing kids with good food.

-The biggest news coming out of Foodlink in 2016 is — without a doubt — the relocation and expansion of our kitchen!
+The biggest news coming out of Foodlink in the last year is — without a doubt — the relocation and expansion of our kitchen!
 In May, we celebrated the groundbreaking of our new, 28,000-square-foot facility at our headquarters on Mt.
 Read Boulevard.
-The event was given significant local news coverage and earned a mention in the USDA’s Spring newsletter.
+On Dec.
+5, we moved into our brand new kitchen!

-Having everyone at Foodlink finally under one roof will enable us to strengthen our organizational culture and commitment to a healthy, hunger-free community.
-Once the kitchen is up and running this fall, we will focus on three critical program areas:
+Having everyone at Foodlink finally under one roof enables us to strengthen our organizational culture and commitment to a healthy, hunger-free community.
+As the kitchen staff gets acclimated to its new surroundings and state-of-the-art equipment, we will focus on three critical program areas:

 1. Healthy Meals for Children – Triple our capacity and eventually deliver 12,000 meals per day.